Parking and Vehicle Removal - FAQs

 - The relevant Traffic Regulation Order is invalid

-- There has been a procedural impropriety by the enforcement Authority
+- There have been procedural negligence by the enforcement Authority

-- The Notice to owner should not have been served because the Penalty Charge Notice had already been paid
+- The Notice to you should not have been served because the Penalty Charge Notice had already been paid

-A. Most of the income from Penalty Charge Notices is used to pay for the costs of enforcement.
-These include the costs of employing the Civil Enforcement Officers, the administration staff, maintenance of highway signs and lines and other associated costs.
+A. Most of the income from Penalty Charge Notices are used to pay for the costs of enforcement.
 Any surplus after the costs have been paid, has to be used towards the improvement of on-street or off-street parking facilities, measures to improve public transport or other highway associated improvements.